-'Cost management. . introducing design-to software technical m developing a design, of developing a design, estimating its cost, and ensuring that the design is cost-effective nanagement farther by tegrated way to ensure that k by Figure 7.101 consists of by sacrificing 'planned of each increment can proceed
+'Cost management. . introducing design-te software technical m developing a design, of developing a design, estimating its cost, and ensuring that the design is cost-effective nanagement farther by tegrated way to ensure that by sacrificing 'planned' of each increment can proceed k by Figure 7.10] consists of